European Reference Networks

 European Reference Networks (ERNs) are virtual networks involving Reference Centers across Europe.
 They aim to tackle complex or rare diseases and conditions that require highly specialised treatment and concentrated knowledge and resources.
 To review a patient’s diagnosis and treatment, ERN coordinators will convene a “virtual” advisory board of medical specialists across different disciplines, using a dedicated IT platform and telemedicine tools.
 This way it is the medical knowledge and expertise that travel rather than the patients, who have the comfort of staying in their supportive home environments.

-How will ERNs help patients?
+How do ERNs help patients?

 Between 6.000 and 8.000 rare diseases affect or will affect an estimated 30 million people in the European Union.
 Many of these rare diseases cause chronic pain and suffering, and a number of them can be life-threatening.
 The negative impact on the quality of life of affected patients, many of whom are children, is significant.